Categories

 He was the very best man that ever lived on earth.

 Now, even though I am far from being a good man myself (as Jesus was), still, bad as I am, I hate lying and deceiving.
+I do not want to deceive anyone!

 Otherwise, he was much worse of a man than I am, not a better one!